TarekAeb/school-managment-system-in-QT/README.md

-# Student-Managment-System-on-QT:
+# Student Management System on QT

-A system Managment System developed using Qt in C++ (OOP) language creator having good UI and UX experience.
+This is a Student Management System developed using Qt in C++ (OOP) language, designed to provide a user-friendly interface and experience.

-## Project Description:
+## Project Description

-This application is released under the GPL3 lisence you may check the LICENCE file provided in the project folder.
-This project is about creating a platform that permit the users wich is admin, teacher and student.
+This application is released under the GPL3 license.
+Please refer to the LICENSE file provided in the project folder for more details.
+The primary objective of this project is to create a platform that facilitates users, including administrators, teachers, and students.

+- **Administrator Functions:**
+  - Create users (teachers, students).
-The admin can create users (teacher, student) and courses and shedule them.
+  - Create courses and schedule them.
-The teacher can
-The student can see his/her information and change the permitted one for example the
+  - Control the system, including adding/removing teachers, students, courses, etc.
+  - Update administrator's information.
+The default administrator ID is "0000000001" with the password "admin".

+- **Teacher Functions:**
+  - Assign marks to students based on assigned modules.
+  - Update their own password.
+  - Access a personalized dashboard.

+- **Student Functions:**
+  - View personal information.
+  - Change permitted information (e.g., password).
+  - Limited access for security reasons.

+## How to Run

+1. When running the application for the first time, it will prompt you to choose a password for data storage.
+2. Replace the automatically created 'assets' folder with the one located in the repository.
+3. To access the system:
+   - Use ID: 0000000001
+   - Password: "admin"

+## User Manual

+### System Credentials:

+- Name: Must contain two words, each with more than three characters.
+- ID: Must contain 10 digits.
+- Phone: Must contain 10 digits, starting with 0 as per Algerian credentials.
+- Email: Must be the Ensia email.
+- Date: Must be of the format YYYY-MM-DD

+Ensure compliance with these criteria while using the system.